 Are All PLS Shoes Anti-slip?

 Yes!
-The majority of our shoes have an SRC rating, meaning the highest possible level.
+The majority of our shoes have an SRC rating – highest possible level.
 The small amount that has an SRA rating are clearly marked.
 We do not sell any professional shoes that do not have a slip-resistance rating at all.

-We also supply product specification sheets that include the coefficient friction test results for each style, these product data sheets also hold useful information on a variety of tested areas such as impact resistance.
+We also supply product specification sheets that include the coefficient friction test results for each style.
+The product data sheets also hold useful information on a variety of tested areas such as impact resistance.